History of Pascagoula

 Pascagoula, the “Singing River” city beside the Gulf of Mexico, has a deep and rich history as a European settlement that goes back over 300 years.
-Her name is taken from a band of peaceful Native Americans (Pascagoula means “bread eaters”) who inhabited the area when Hemando De Soto first made contact with them in the 1540’s.
-Tragically, these noble people are now extinct having drowned themselves chanting as they waded into the deepening river waters rather than enslave themselves to their enemy, the fierce Biloxi.
-Thus, the legend of the “Singing River” was born.
-They were followed closely behind by Spanish, French and English settlers.
+Her name is taken from a band of peaceful Native Americans (Pascagoula means “bread eaters”) who inhabited the area when Hernando De Soto first explored the Mississippi River area in the 1540’s.

 Shipping & Maritime